JingZhang617/JingZhang617.github.io/_pages/about.md

 * I received my Bachelor’s and Master's Degrees in Northwestern Polytechnical University.

 # Recent News
+* April, 2021.
+One paper accepted to TPAMI 2021.
 * March, 2021.
 Three paper accepted to CVPR 2021.
 * June, 2020.
 One paper accepted to ECCV 2020.
 * March 2020.
 Two papers accepted to CVPR 2020.